 If you are planning to visit New Zealand for more than three months but less than nine months, then you’ll need a Visitor’s Visa, according to the New Zealand Department of Immigration.

-However, there have been no details released as yet about any visa arrangements needed if the “trans-Tasman bubble” was to be established.
+However, there have been no details released as yet about any visa arrangements that may be needed if the “trans-Tasman bubble” were to be established.

 Main image: Hiking at Mt Cook, New Zealand.
-Source: Daniel Huebner (Shutterstock)
+Source: Daniel Huebner/Shutterstock.com